-Appeals should be sent to email@example.com within 10 calendar days of the date of the email informing you of the decision.
+Appeals should be sent to firstname.lastname@example.org within 10 calendar days of the date of the email informing you of the decision.
 Appeals will be considered in the first instance by a Senior Manager within the Estates and Development Directorate, who has not already seen your application.

-This sifting stage of the appeals process consists of an initial assessment of the appeal based on the submitted evidence.
-If it is clear whether a case for appeal has been established or not, the Support Services Manager may uphold or reject the appeal outright at this stage.
+This stage of the appeals process consists of an initial assessment of the appeal based on the submitted evidence.
+If it is clear whether a case for appeal has been established or not, the Manager may uphold or reject the appeal outright at this stage.